saxid/simplesamlphp-bundle/README.md

             storage_id: session.storage.php_bridge
             handler_id: ~

-Create an alias on your webserver, e.g. for an Apache2 webserver, add this line to you `http.conf.local` (or other desired configuration file).
+Create an alias on your webserver, e.g. for an Apache2 webserver, add this line to you `httpd.conf.local` (or other desired configuration file).

-    Alias /simplesaml /home/myapp/vendor/simplesamlphp/simplesamlphp{/www}
+    Alias /simplesamlphp /home/myapp/vendor/simplesamlphp/simplesamlphp{/www}